pontem-network/intellij-move/README.md

 # Move on Aptos language plugin for the IntelliJ-based IDEs

+The plugin supports the latest version of the Move on Aptos language, including the new features of v2, like enums or receiver-style functions.
 Plugin documentation is available at https://intellij-move.github.io/.

 ## Installation

 Open `Settings > Plugins > Marketplace` in your IDE, search for _Move on Aptos_ and install the plugin.

-EAP builds are also available, which contain the build from the current `master` branch.
-See the [docs on EAPs](https://intellij-move.github.io/quick-start.html#install-eap-version-of-the-plugin) for the how-to instructions.

 ## Compatible IDEs

-The plugin is compatible with all IntelliJ-based IDEs starting from 2023.3.
+The plugin is compatible with all IntelliJ-based IDEs starting from 2024.2.
-Versions older than 2023.3 have an older version of the Intellij-Move plugin available.
+On the other versions, older versions of the plugin are available.

 New features are announced in [What's New section of the documentation](https://intellij-move.github.io/what-s-new.html).